osaxma/dfs/ANALYSIS_SERVER_NOTES.md

 The same approach is carried when we request [`search.findElementReferences`](https://htmlpreview.github.io/?https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server/doc/api.html#request_search.findElementReferences).
 Since this is a search request, the result will come through: `NotificationHandler.onSearchResults`.
 If you look at the protocol, there are several types of requests and each one of them has a handler in `NotificationHandler` in addition to several error handlers (e.g. incompatible version).

-Again, the [protocol document](https://htmlpreview.github.io/?https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server/doc/api.html) the type of request and response for each request.
-Their constants are available in the `analysis_server_client` project under [`lib/src/protocol`](https://github.com/dart-lang/sdk/tree/main/pkg/analysis_server_client/lib/src/protocol) and they are exported by this file:[lib/protocol.dart](https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server_client/lib/protocol.dart).
+Again, the [protocol document](https://htmlpreview.github.io/?https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server/doc/api.html) has the type of each request and expected response.
+The constants for both requests and responses are available in the `analysis_server_client` project under [`lib/src/protocol`](https://github.com/dart-lang/sdk/tree/main/pkg/analysis_server_client/lib/src/protocol) and they are exported by this file:[lib/protocol.dart](https://github.com/dart-lang/sdk/blob/main/pkg/analysis_server_client/lib/protocol.dart).

 ---